-The Nature League Health & Safety Protocols FALL 2020
+The Nature League Health & Safety Protocols Winter 2021

-Below you will find our most current health procedures for Fall 2020.
+Below you will find our most current health procedures for Winter 2021.
 These procedures are subject to change and we will continue to review and update in accordance with State and City guidelines.
 All registered families will be notified of any revisions.

 Pre-Screening Upon Arrival: Campers will be required to have their temperature taken daily upon arrival, to be documented by instructors.
 Children showing any symptoms of COVID19 should not be sent to camp under any circumstances, and we reserve the right to turn away campers at drop-off who exhibit any symptoms, which include:

 *Fever is determined by a thermometer reading 100.4 or higher or by subjective signs such as flushed cheeks, fatigue, extreme fussiness, chills, shivering, sweating, achiness, headache, not eating or drinking

 Drop-off Protocol: Parents will remain in the car during pickup and drop-off in accordance with social distancing guidelines.
 Instructors wearing gloves will open car door, take child’s temperature with a no-contact thermometer, document temperature on sign-in sheet, and let child safely out of the car.
 For families traveling on foot or bike, we strongly discourage parents from socializing at pick-up and drop-off to limit everyone’s exposure risk.

 Face Masks Required: Every camper is required to wear their own face mask for the entirety of camp.
 We ask that parents pack an extra face mask in case a replacement is needed.